harvestcore/upgote/README.md

 This software aims to be a cloud based place in which you can define a schema, a source and a update interval, allowing the user to store, fetch and update all its precious data.

+You can learn more about the workflows and user journeys [here](doc/architecture-workflows.md).

 ---

 ## Architecture